Programme

 Open for Business—or Open Season?
 Africa, Asian Overcapacity and the Reconfiguration of Global Trade

 Access via sign-up on the event app or by invitation only.
+(40 participants)

 Global trade flows are being reshaped by industrial overcapacity in Asia, redirected trade routes, and renewed state intervention across major economies.
 In 2025, renewed trade tensions have accelerated this reconfiguration, with surplus manufacturing capacity redirected toward open markets – with Africa the prime target.
 While the continent remains committed to open markets and imports can support consumer welfare, they also can widen trade imbalances and end-market dependence.
 This Executive Dialogue will examine how African economies can remain open for business while managing emerging imbalances, safeguarding industrial ambitions, and strengthening their position in a more fragmented global trading system.